Para-Lang/para-compiler/docs/source/lang_ref/statements/expression_statement.rst

 Expression Statement
 ********************

-Expression Statements are the most important statement in a Para-C program, as they practically do all of the work and perform the tasks inside a program.
+Expression Statements are the most important statement in a Para program, as they practically do all of the work and perform the tasks inside a program.
 They are simple expressions which are followed by a semi-colon ``;``.